InVisionApp/go-health/README.md

 A library that enables *async* dependency health checking for services running on an orchastrated container platform such as kubernetes or mesos.

 ## Why is this important?
-Container orchestration platforms require that the underlying service(s) expose a "healthcheck" which is by the platform to determine whether the container is in a good or bad state.
+Container orchestration platforms require that the underlying service(s) expose a "healthcheck" which is used by the platform to determine whether the container is in a good or bad state.

 While this can be achieved by simply exposing a `/status` endpoint that perfoms synchronous checks against its dependencies (followed by returning a `200` or `non-200` status code), it is not optimal for a number of reasons: